nibscbioinformatics/nf-core-bagobugs/docs/usage.md

 ### `--input`

-Use this to specify the Sample names and metadata, as well as the location of your input FastQ files.
+Use this to specify the sample names and metadata, as well as the location of your input FastQ files.
 For example:

 ```bash
 --input 'path/to/data/sample_data.csv'